-Here at Downley Dynamos we promote a ‘football for all’ ethos.
+Here at Downley Dynamos we follow the FA's ‘football for all’ ethos.
 We pride ourselves on providing a safe and fun environment for children of all footballing abilities to enjoy the ‘beautiful game’......... read more

-Check out this section if you want to know who’s who at Downley Dynamos, from the Chairman, committee members and age group managers through to club welfare officers and pitch coordinators........ read more
+Check out this section if you want to know who’s who at Downley Dynamos, from the Chairman and committee members to the age group managers and the club welfare officers........ read more

 Look no further for all the latest happenings at Downley Dynamos.
 You will find minutes from previous committee meetings, dates for future meetings, cup progress reports, event details and much more…. read more